PedroBraude/react-shopping-cart/README.md

 - **[Vite](https://vitejs.dev/)**: A build tool that provides a faster development environment.
 - **[Bootstrap](https://getbootstrap.com/)**: A CSS framework for rapid and responsive design.
 - **[Netlify](https://www.netlify.com/)**: A platform to automate deployments and manage modern web applications.
+- **[TypeScript](https://www.typescriptlang.org/)**: Is a strongly typed programming language that builds on JavaScript, giving you better tooling at any scale..

 ## Features